-If you’re preparing to sell an old home with any mold or mildew issues, you likely have many questions.
-You may be wondering the legality of real estate sales with fungi infested properties, how mold devalues your home, and if it’s necessary to disclose past problems.
+You likely have many questions if you’re preparing to sell an old home with active mold or mildew issues.
+You may be wondering about the legality of real estate sales with fungi-infested properties, how mold devalues your home, and if it’s necessary to disclose past problems.

-It’s essential to do your research on state guidelines that outline the legal way to continue with these property sales.
-Below, we’ll cover some of the fundamental questions that come to mind when you’re preparing to sell a home with mold problems.
+It’s essential to research state guidelines that outline the legal way to continue with these property sales.
+Below, we’ll cover some fundamental questions that come to mind when you’re preparing to sell a home with mold problems.

 Selling a House With Mold Problems

-You may be surprised to know that yes, it is legal to sell a house with fungi-including toxic black mold.
+You may be surprised to know that selling a house with fungi-including toxic black mold is legal.
 There aren’t any legal restrictions barring this.
 However, the legal restrictions matter when disclosing present or past fungus issues to a potential buyer.
 We’ll cover more of that information below.

 Now, suppose the seller deliberately hid any presence of fungus or mildew from the real estate investor before accepting their cash offer.
 In that case, the buyers could initiate a lawsuit based on intentional non-disclosure.
 That is regardless of any paperwork signed between the homeowner and investor.

 Read more: Is it dangerous to live in a house with mold?

 How Much Does Mold Affect Home Value?

 Mold on the exterior of your property, such as siding, won’t have a substantial negative impact on the market value of your property.
 It also won’t be too much of a health or safety concern.
 Mold remediation is done to have an interior spore count that matches your exterior spore count.

 This means that spores outside your home won’t be much of a health concern, but it will affect your home’s appearance, which always lessens its market value.